-Haitians scramble for shelter from powerful Hurricane Matthew
+Haitians flee homes as Hurricane Matthew hits

 "If things are bad then we will come together," said Afou, who only gave his first name.
 Later, civil protection authorities said 130 children were evacuated by bus from another orphanage in the slum to a high school in the capital.

 The Mayor of Cite Soleil, Frederic Hislain, said 150,000 people whose homes were threatened needed to be bused to safer places, but accepted that many people would not want to leave.
-Poor Haitians are often loathe to leave home in the face of storms, fearing their few belongings will be stolen.
+Poor Haitians are often loath to leave home in the face of storms, fearing their few belongings will be stolen.

 The cyclone comes at a bad time for Haiti, where tens of thousands of people still live in tents after a 2010 earthquake that killed upwards of 200,000 people.
 Cholera introduced by U.N. peacekeepers is expected to rise in the October rainy season, and the country was due to hold a long-delayed presidential election in five days time.